-DO should be calibrated daily prior to commencing sampling activities.
-Following calibration, the DO reading taken in the calibration chamber should be compared with the theoretical DO based on P{O2}, altitude, and temperature (°C).
+Conductivity calibration should be checked daily prior to commencing sampling activities, Conductivity pH should be calibrated daily prior to commencing sampling activities.
+Record the sensor pH: value in mV for all calibration standards used.
+A two-point calibration can be used if the standard values will bracket all readings for the day.
+Otherwise, a three-point calibration is necessary.
+Record the slope in mV and the % of ideal in the appropriate fields.
+The slope should read between 55 and 60.
+If the slope falls outside the acceptable range, then 'yes' should be filled in the 'Reconditioning Necessary' field calibration, the DO reading taken in the calibration chamber should be compared with the theoretical DO based on P{O2}, altitude, and temperature (°C).
 Theoretical DO is calculated using the tables in Appendix 4.1 of this SOP.
 Record theoretical DO, altitude and temperature in the appropriate fields.
 Record the pre- and post- calibration values for DO and the DO sensor current.
 Record the difference between theoretical DO and the post-calibration sensor reading.
 If post calibration and theoretical DO values differ by more 5% or the sensor current falls outside the range of 4.31 to 8 uA then 'yes' should be recorded in the 'Reconditioning Necessary' field.